Understanding utilities as a tenant

 What if I cannot pay my current bill or am already behind on utility payments?

 You may get a discounted rate.
-Gas and electric companies are required to offer discounts if your income is low and you receive government assistance such as fuel assistance (LIHEAP), SSI, SNAP food benefits, or Head Start.
+Gas and electric companies are required to offer discounts if your income is low and you receive government assistance like HEAP, SSI, SNAP food benefits, or Head Start.
 See Can I get a discount on my utilities?

 If you are behind on payments at your current address:

-Call your utility company immediately and ask about payment plans, which are available to all customers.
-Utility companies also have special programs called Arrearage Management Programs for low-income customers.
-If you qualify, every time you pay a bill on time, they give you a credit on your past due bill.
+Ask your utility company about payment plans, which are available to all customers.
+If you qualify for Arrearage Management Programs, every time you pay a bill on time, they give you a credit on your past due bill.

 If you owe a bill from a prior address:

-The utility company might not turn on your new service until you pay off your bill from a prior address.
-You can contact the company to negotiate a payment plan on the bill from a prior address.
+A utility company might not turn on your new service until you pay off your bill from a prior address.
+Contact the company to negotiate a payment plan.
 Do not agree to pay an amount you cannot afford.
 See What can I do if I owe money from a previous address?

 To learn more, see Get Help to Pay Your Bills.

 You may also be able to get help from a rental assistance program.
 You must be financially eligible.
-See Applying for Emergency Housing Payment Assistance.
+See Apply for RAFT (emergency help for housing costs).

 When can a utility company shut off service?

-• If you fail to pay utility bills at your current address, the utility company can shut off your service.
+If you haven’t paid utility bills at your current address, the utility company can shut off your service.
 But they must follow certain rules.
-See: Rights During the Termination Process.

 • If your household is low-income or you are experiencing financial hardship, a utility company cannot shut off your services if: